m2osw/snaprfs/README.md

   event... (i.e. we need to distinguish between changes from the outside and our own changes to replicate a change that happened on another computer.)

-* Parallelism

-  The whole tool is built to work in a multi-threaded environment.
-The idea is to make the tasks concurrent by using workers and not one thread per task.

-  There are a few specialized threads for other tasks such as listening for new connections and communicating with clients.

 ## The Library